ibm-cloud-docs/vmware-service/vmaas/tenant-veeam.md

 Service charges are incurred only if you choose to include the service in your order.

-For multitenant instances, you must install the Veeam service after you provision your virtual data center (VDC).
+For multitenant instances, you must install the Veeam Backup service after you provision your virtual data center (VDC).
 For more information, see [Adding and deleting Veeam Backup](/docs/vmware-service?topic=vmware-service-veeam-adding-deleting).

 For single-tenant instances, the service is included by default in your {{site.data.keyword.vcf-aas-full}} Cloud Director site order.
 You can remove the service from your initial order and add the service to an existing single-tenant Cloud Director site.

-The Veeam service is configured with seven days of immutability by default.
+The Veeam Backup service is configured with seven days of immutability by default.
 All backups are deleted after seven days.
 If more time is needed, open an IBM Support ticket to increase the number of days.
 {: note}

 ## Accessing the Veeam self-service portal